CyDragon80/node-xml-csharp-cereal/README.md

 ### Serializing to XML

-Assume we have "my_obj" which is instanceof MyClass1 and we want to serialize to XML file.
+Assume we have "my_obj" which is instanceof MyClass1 and we want to serialize to an XML file.
 ```javascript
 var factory = new xml.XmlTemplateFactory(MyClass1, MyClass2);
 var xml_options = {}; // see section on options